Praveen76/Face-mask-detector-using-RetinaNet-model/README.md

   * maskDetectorXMLfiles: This directory contained the xml files produced after annotation of images.
 Each xml file contains the coordinates of the bounding box.

 * **keras-retinanet:** This directory is produced after installing keras-retinanet.
 You can check retinaNet-maskDetector.ipynb notebook to get more details on installation.
+    * **snapshots:**  This directory under keras-retinanet directory will be used to save model's weights at different checkpoints.
 * **maskDetectorClasses:** This file has been exporrted from the experiment .
 It contains the coordinates of the bounding boxes along with their classes.
 Please check notebook for more details.
 * **maskDetectorClasses:**  This file contains the information about the classes involved, mask and noMask in our case study.
 * **retinaNet-maskDetector.ipynb**: This is the python notebook that you can run to implement face mask detector on your own.